microsoft/FluidFramework/lambdas/README.md

 ## Debugging Tips
 * Unit Test
-* If you deployed through the dashboard, restart the connection
+* Restart the connection to dashboard (if you're using it)
 * Restart the pod in kube